abruzzi/refactoring-with-codemods/README.md

 }
 ```

-Over time, you might develop a collection of reusable, smaller transforms, which can help mitigate the pain of handling tricky edge cases.
+Over time, you might build up a collection of reusable, smaller transforms, which can greatly ease the process of handling tricky edge cases.
+This approach proved highly effective in our work refining design system components.
+Once we converted one package—such as the button component—we had a few reusable transforms defined, like adding comments at the start of functions, removing deprecated props, or creating aliases when a package is already imported above.

+Each of these smaller transforms can be tested and used independently or combined for more complex transformations, which speeds up subsequent conversions significantly.
+As a result, our refinement work became more efficient, and these generic codemods are now applicable to other internal and even external React codebases.

+Since each transform is relatively standalone, you can fine-tune them without affecting other transforms or the more complex, composed ones.
+For instance, you might re-implement a transform to improve performance—like reducing the number of node-finding rounds—and with comprehensive test coverage, you can do this confidently and safely.

 ## Codemods in Other Languages